 - Payout: Can the wallet receive payouts from RoboSats after the user buys Sats?

 - Compatible: Is the wallet overall compatible end-to-end with RoboSats?

 - Total: Is the wallet compatible and stable enough to be used consistently without issues?

 Alby (browser extension)

 Alby is a browser extension compatible with WebLN standard.
-Since RoboSats supports WebLN, the experience with Alby is probably best-in-class: you won’t have to scan the QR codes or generate invoices, simply click on the Alby pop up to confirm the actions.
-You can connect the Alby extension to most of the popular nodes and wallets, or simply let Alby host a custodial wallet for you.
+Given that RoboSats supports WebLN, the experience with Alby is probably best-in-class: you won’t have to scan the QR codes or copy/paste generated invoices.
+Simply click on the Alby pop up to confirm the actions.
+You can connect the Alby extension to most of the popular nodes and wallets or simply let Alby host a custodial wallet for you.